 Your details must be a part of your labeling, so you should mention it if you are a:

-Ensure you offer your address, contact information, and your name on your label.
-Also, ensure adding ingredients or sub-ingredients for your product.
+Ensure you include your address, contact information, and name on your label.
+Also, ensure that you add ingredients or sub-ingredients for your product.

 Your hemp oil extracts need to carry the following pieces of information:

-Your fact panel must carry information about nutritional fats like calories, added sugar, or other nutritional information.
-So, here you make a clear statement for your customers and allow them to learn about your products.
+Your fact panel must contain information about nutritional fats like calories, added sugar, etc. So, here, you make a clear statement for your customers and allow them to learn about your products.

 Ensure that all of this information is in English.
-Adding information about any allergens is a must you need to keep in mind.
+Adding information about any allergens is a must you must remember.
 Adding your product’s cannabinoid content amount is not a must.
 But this information can help your customers learn about your product well.

 So, make your customers sure that you are honest with them at all times.